GBernal720/Establishment-of-Regis-Healthcare-Informatics-Database/README.md

 # Results
 When looking at the regression model created by Tableau its easy to see that our model line is not a good fit for the data used.
 This shows that there is no correlation between rainfall and number of confirmed cases.
 To check and make sure that spear man’s correlation and the R squared value were calculated.
 Our correlation value was at -.29 and our R-square value was at 8% .
 Both of these values show a weak correlation between rainfall and confirmed cases of West Nile virus.
 These results could be affected by the amount of data used or by the fact that the rainfall data was from a single area within LA.

+# Conclusion
+Tools used and code created successfully worked as planned with no issues.
+The most important function COPY for the data ingestion worked as expected.
+The Python code also worked as expected.
+It created the tables based off the headers and made the correct choice for each of the column data types in the CSV file.
+It also uploaded the data to their unique tables with no issues.
+Tableau was also able to connect to the database with easy, use the query created, and created the report as needed.
+Overall the project was a success.

+# What’s next?

+### Possible Project Ideas

+* Add this project to Regis servers and add API
+  * API would allow users to upload their CSV files to a directory for python codes to run and create their data tables
+* Add data governance
+  * Data governance would need to added to this database.
+   * If not the database will get extremely messy and ill have a large amount of data stored in it that isn’t being used
+* Update Import_Function.py to use other data formats
+  * Make it so that the funciton can import any file regardless of its format

 # References

 The World's Most Advanced Open Source Relational Database. (n.d.).
 Retrieved June 26, 2019, from https://www.postgresql.org/